HALL, Adelaide (1901–1993)

 Later Years

-Hall’s portrayal in the Francis Ford Coppola film The Cotton Club (1984) brought her to the attention of a new generation.
-She was featured on the South Bank Show and in a longer television documentary, Sophisticated Lady (1989).
+The UK release of Francis Ford Coppola’s film The Cotton Club (1984) brought Hall to the attention of a new generation.
+She was featured on The South Bank Show and in the longer television documentary, Sophisticated Lady (1989).

 She reprised her one-woman show aged 90, when a New York Times reviewer noted the ‘unquenchable good humor and ebullience’ with which she delivered her ‘rare mixture of American jazz and English theatrical vernaculars.’